 Database Driven Website

-A website with its content stored on the file system is often referred to as a static website, whereas a database driven website is often referred to as a dynamic.
+A website with its content stored in HTML files on the file system is often referred to as a "static" website, whereas a database driven website is often referred to as a "dynamic".

 Content Management Systems